awwad/uptane/README.md

 ### WINDOW 2: the Director
-The following starts a Director server, which generates metadata for specific vehicles indicating which ECUs should install what firmware (validated against and obtained from the OEM's main repository).
+The following starts a Director server, which generates metadata for specific vehicles indicating which ECUs should install what firmware (validated against and obtained from the Image Repository).
 It also receives and validates Vehicle Manifests from Primaries, and the ECU Manifests from Secondaries within the Vehicle Manifests, which capture trustworthy information about what software is running on the ECUs, along with signed reports of any attacks